 Changhua City (彰化市; Zhānghuà), the capital and political heart of Changhua County, has usually been thought of as a gateway to the old town of Lukang, but there are some treats in the town itself, including stately old temples, a giant hilltop Buddha, an old sugar factory, and a rare fan-shaped train garage that nestles a half-dozen old steam engines.

 Alishan National Scenic Area

-If you want to see Taiwan's natural environment raw in tooth and nail, visit a national park.
-If you want to see how humans have tried to make a go of settling on landslide-prone mountains and battered escarpments (as spectacular as they are to merely gaze upon), come to the Alishan National Scenic Area.
+If you want to see Taiwan's natural environment raw, visit a national park.
+If you want to see how humans have tried to make a go of settling on landslide-prone mountains and battered escarpments (as spectacular as they are to merely gaze upon), come to Alishan National Scenic Area.

 Dasyueshan Forest Recreation Area